 “Philadelphia” means “brotherly love”.
 Can it be coincidence that this church is encouraged with a reminder that the beloved psalmist/King David’s key and authority are now held by Yeshua, who sends them on a mission of love?

 Those of us whose patience has been tested, will also receive His approval, His protection, and His mandate, just as the church of Philadelphia did.
-Since God is love, and love is patient, our preparation of patience will equip us with His power to fulfill His mandate, and to go through His "open door".
+Since God is love, and love is patient, our preparation of patience will equip us with His power to fulfill His mandate, and to go through His “open door”.
 So doing, we will hasten the coming of His glorious Kingdom.
-Even so, come Lord Jesus!
+Even so, come Lord Yeshua (Jesus)!

 5 thoughts on “He Opens the Doors No Man Can Shut!”